atykhoniuk/symfony_prices/README.md

 # Project Setup and Usage

 Welcome to the project!
-This project include one command regarding to doc and some tests
+This project include one command regarding to doc and some tests.
+You can get errors because we use free API.

 ## Table of Contents